 Our practice is dedicated exclusively to helping families, children and parents who are facing emotional, behavioral, relationship, family and school problems.

-Unlike other local practices, we do not serve numerous types of clients.
-We focus on counseling for children (even very young ages), teens and families.
+We specialize and focus on counseling for kids, (even very young ages), teens and families.

 Email or call us today to discuss how we can help, or read our information for Prospective Clients and to schedule an initial appointment.